Updated October 2015

-If you read the previous article, you now know the answer to the question “why doesn’t my American cell phone just work in Europe?” and what to do about it.
+If you read the previous article, you now know the answer to the question “How can I use my cell phone in Europe?” and what to do about it.
 This article will take a look at the various data services that are on offer for Americans who want to send e-mail, surf the net or transmit digital photographs back to base while traveling in Europe.